 What Exactly is a Pressure Sensor in an Electric Toothbrush?

 Think of a pressure sensor in an electric toothbrush as your personal dental guardian.
 At its core, this innovative feature is designed to detect the amount of force you apply to your teeth and gums while brushing.
 It’s built right into the handle, constantly monitoring the contact between the bristles and your mouth.
 The goal?
 To ensure you’re cleaning effectively without causing harm.
 It’s a simple yet incredibly powerful technology that bridges the gap between manual effort and optimal results, acting as a crucial defense against the common habit of brushing too aggressively.
+For complete reviews library on this site.

 How Does This Smart Technology Work Its Magic?